Volvo Cars: Safety

 It's just a philosophy on safety that is different from building cars to pass these kinds of tests.

 In 2006, Volvo's Personal Car Communicator (PCC) remote control was launched as an optional feature with the all-new Volvo S80.
 Before a driver enters their car, they can review the security level and know whether they had set the alarm and if the car is locked.
 Additionally, a heartbeat sensor warns if someone is hiding inside the car.
 The S80 was also the first Volvo model to feature adaptive cruise control (ACC) with Collision Warning and Brake Support (CWBS).

 In 2008, a French court found Volvo partially responsible for causing the death of two children and serious injuries of another in Wasselonne on 17 June 1999, when the brakes of a 1996 Volvo 850 failed.
 The court subjected Volvo to a €200,000 fine.

 According to the Insurance Institute for Highway Safety (IIHS), Volvo's S80 became one of the 2009 Top Safety Picks Award winners.
-The previous versions of the S40 and S60 models (2005–09 models with standard side airbags) failed to attain the highest rating in their side impact test.
-However, according to the IIHS, in recent years Volvo cars have still managed to maintain their high class safety ratings as seen in test results.
+The previous versions of the S40 and S60 models (2005–09 models with standard side airbags) failed to attain the highest rating in its side impact test.
+However, according to the IIHS, in recent years Volvo cars have still managed to maintain its high class safety ratings as seen in test results.
 The Volvo XC90, S80, C70, XC60, S60 and C30 are all rated Top Safety Picks in these crash tests.
 The 2014 models of the XC60, XC90, S60 and S80 have even received the Top Safety Pick+ rating.
 All Volvos tested in the small overlap test have received a 'good' rating.